talhaokur/sdownloader/README.md

 ### Todo
 - [ ] Check internet connection
-- [ ] Contorl if current version is the latest one
+- [ ] Control unit for checking if current version is the latest one
 - [ ] Upload to PyPI